 At the most basic level, a turbo trainer is just a stand for your bike that provides some form of resistance for you to pedal against.
 In most cases that amounts to little more than a frame, a clamp, a roller and a resistance unit.
-But the turbo trainers on test here are not those from the most basic level; a more accurate description of these units’ level would be deluxe.
+However the turbo trainers on test here are not those from the most basic level; a more accurate description of these units’ level would be deluxe.
+Here are five of the best smart turbo trainers on the market.

 So while they are indulgences that you could at a push make do without, if you’re spending winter upon winter training on a turbo (and, as top Ironman pro Lionel Sanders shows), then you want it to entertain you, to let you crunch a vast array of data and assess your bike improvements